Conceptual Definition Vs Operational Definition

 What is an Operational Definition?

 An operational definition, in contrast, is a concrete and specific definition of a variable.
 It explains how the variable will be measured or manipulated in a particular study.
 It translates the abstract concept into observable and measurable terms.
-This ensures that researchers are all measuring the same thing in the same way, improving the replicability and reliability of research findings.
+In real terms, this ensures that researchers are all measuring the same thing in the same way, improving the replicability and reliability of research findings.
 The operational definition provides clear instructions on how to collect data related to the variable.

 Examples of Operational Definitions: